FTP is the File Transfer Protocol. Rclone FTP support is provided using the github.com/jlaffaye/ftp package.

 Rclone config guides you through an interactive setup process.
 A minimal

 rclone FTP remote definition only requires host, username and password.

 anonymous as username and your email

-See all directories in the home directory
+To see all directories in the home directory of

 rclone lsd remote:

 List the contents of a directory

 rclone ls remote:path/to/directory

 /home/local/directory to the remote directory, deleting any

 rclone lsf :ftp: --ftp-host=speedtest.tele2.net --ftp-user=anonymous --ftp-pass=`rclone obscure dummy`